ayush121314/H1/README.md

 3. Play against the AI, receiving real-time feedback and suggestions
 4. Review game analysis after completion to improve your skills

-### Market Participation

-1. View available betting pools in the Market tab
-2. Place bets on ongoing games or fund an escrow as a market maker
-3. Monitor your portfolio across various games

 -----------------------------------------------------------------------------------------